an0mali/SmartHydroponics/README.md

 # SmartHydroponics
 Arduino project utilizing barometric pressure sensors to create a "smart" hydroponic airstone pump that easily adds smart features to other dumb containers.
 This includes plant health monitoring and detailed data logging.
-Please offer me a job if you use this code
+If you're a company looking into this code, offer me a job!

 ## Current Features include: